 5. Not measuring your customer service

-Measuring customer service is one of the vital aspects of every business.
+Measuring customer service quality is one of the vital aspects of every business.
+If ignored, it can have a terrible impact on your business.
 The companies that miss out measuring customer service fail to gain below benefits:

 - Do not get insights into how your business is performing